-HHSC and the MCO will share the consolidated Net Income before Taxes for the STAR, CHIP, and STAR+PLUS Programs (hereinafter, "the applicable Programs") as follows, unless HHSC provides the MCO an Experience Rebate Reward in accordance with Section 6, "Premium Payment Incentives and Disincentives," and Uniform Managed Care Manual Chapter 6.2, "Financial Incentive Methodology":
+HHSC and the MCO will share the consolidated Net Income Before Taxes for its HHSC Programs as follows, unless HHSC provides the MCO an Experience Rebate Reward in accordance with Section 6, "Premium Payment Incentives and Disincentives," and Uniform Managed Care Manual Chapter 6.2, "Financial Incentive Methodology":

-- (1) The MCO will retain all the Net Income before Taxes that is equal to or less than 3% of the total applicable Program Revenues received by the MCO; - (2) HHSC and the MCO will share that portion of the Net Income before Taxes that is over 3% and less than or equal to 5% of the total applicable Program Revenues received, with 80% to the MCO and 20% to HHSC. - (3) HHSC and the MCO will share that portion of the Net Income before Taxes that is over 5% and less than or equal to 7% of the total applicable Program Revenues received, with 60% to the MCO and 40% to HHSC. - (4) HHSC and the MCO will share that portion of the Net Income before Taxes that is over 7% and less than or equal to 9% of the total applicable Program Revenues received, with 40% to the MCO and 60% to HHSC. - (5) HHSC and the MCO will share that portion of the Net Income before Taxes that is over 9% and less than or equal to 12% of the total applicable Program Revenues received, with 20% to the MCO and 80% to HHSC. - (6) HHSC will be paid the entire portion of the Net Income before Taxes that exceeds 12% of the total applicable Program Revenues.

-(c) Net income before taxes

-- (1) The MCO must compute the Net Income before Taxes in accordance with Uniform Managed Care Manual Chapter 6.1 "Cost Principles for Expenses," Chapter 5.3.1.2, "CHIP FSR Instructions for Completion," "Chapter 5.3.1.6, "STAR+PLUS FSR Instructions for Completion," and applicable federal regulations.
-The Net Income before Taxes will be confirmed by HHSC or its agent for the Rate Year relating to all revenues and expenses incurred pursuant to the Contract.
-HHSC reserves the right to modify the "Cost Principles for Expenses" and "FSR Instructions for Completion" found in the Uniform Managed Care Manual in accordance with Section 8.05, "Modification of the Uniform Managed Care Manual." - (2) For purposes of calculating Net Income before Taxes certain items are omitted from the calculation; these include, but are not limited to - (i) the payment of an Experience Rebate; - (ii) any interest expense associated with late or underpayment of the Experience Rebate; - (iii) financial incentives, including without limitation the Quality Challenge Award described in Attachment B-1, Section 6.3.2.3; and(iv) financial disincentives, including without limitation: the Performance-based Capitation Rate described in Attachment B-1, Section 6.3.2.2; and the liquidated damages described in Attachment B-5. - (iv) financial disincentives, including without limitation: the Performance-based Capitation Rate described in Attachment B-1, Section 6.3.2.2; and the liquidated damages described in Attachment B-5.
+- (1) The MCO will retain all the Net Income Before Taxes that is equal to or less than 3% of the total Revenues received by the MCO; - (2) HHSC and the MCO will share that portion of the Net Income Before Taxes that is over 3% and less than or equal to 5% of the total Revenues received, with 80% to the MCO and 20% to HHSC. - (3) HHSC and the MCO will share that portion of the Net Income Before Taxes that is over 5% and less than or equal to 7% of the total Revenues received, with 60% to the MCO and 40% to HHSC. - (4) HHSC and the MCO will share that portion of the Net Income Before Taxes that is over 7% and less than or equal to 9% of the total Revenues received, with 40% to the MCO and 60% to HHSC. - (5) HHSC and the MCO will share that portion of the Net Income Before Taxes that is over 9% and less than or equal to 12% of the total Revenues received, with 20% to the MCO and 80% to HHSC. - (6) HHSC will be paid the entire portion of the Net Income Before Taxes that exceeds 12% of the total Revenues. - (c) Net income Before taxes. - (1) The MCO must compute the Net Income Before Taxes in accordance with applicable federal regulations and Uniform Managed Care Manual Chapter 6.1 "Cost Principles for Expenses," Chapter 5.3.1.2, "CHIP FSR Instructions for Completion," Chapter 5.3.1.4, "STAR FSR Instructions for Completion," "Chapter 5.3.1.6, "STAR+PLUS FSR Instructions for Completion," and similar such instructions for other HHSC Programs.
+The Net Income Before Taxes will be confirmed by HHSC or its agent for the FSR Reporting Period relating to all Revenues and Allowable Expenses incurred pursuant to the Contract.
+HHSC reserves the right to modify the "Cost Principles for Expenses" and "FSR Instructions for Completion" found in the Uniform Managed Care Manual in accordance with Section 8.05, "Modification of the Uniform Managed Care Manual." - (2) For purposes of calculating Net Income Before Taxes certain items are omitted from the calculation, as they are not Allowable Expenses; these include, but are not limited to: - (i) the payment of an Experience Rebate; - (ii) any interest expense associated with late or underpayment of the Experience Rebate; - (iii) financial incentives, including without limitation the Quality Challenge Award described in Attachment B-1, Section 6.3.2.3; and - (iv) financial disincentives, including without limitation: the Performance-based Capitation Rate described in Attachment B-1,

+Section 6.3.2.2; and the liquidated damages described in Attachment B-5.